cdhanna/QtGuiStyleSheetHelper/README.md

     )
 ```

 Its more code, yes, but it is way easier to extend later.
 For example, if you wanted to implement some of the given [examples](http://doc.qt.io/qt-4.8/stylesheet-examples.html), writing the string version would be a pain, but writing it with this utility class is a breeze.
-Take The style example...
+Take the pushbutton style example...

 ```css
 QPushButton#evilButton {